Law – A Level

 You will also study three areas of substantive Law: Criminal Law, Tort Law and Contract law

-Studying Law helps develop many transferable skills including problem solving, analytical thinking, evaluation skills, presenting an argument and being able to express yourself succinctly in spoken and written forms of communication.
+Studying law helps develop many transferrable skills including problem solving, analytical thinking, evaluation skills, presenting an argument and being able to express yourself succinctly in spoken and written forms of communication.

 The course is 100% examination-based assessment with 3 exams at the end of the 2nd year.